meilisearch/documentation/learn/cookbooks/update_cloud.md

 ## Step 3: Create the dump

 Before creating your dump, ensure that your [dump directory](/learn/configuration/instance_options.md#dumps-directory) is accessible.
-By default, dumps are created in a folder called `dumps` in the configuration file directory: `/var/opt/meilisearch/dumps`
+By default, cloud platforms are configured to store dumps in the `/var/opt/meilisearch/dumps` directory.

 Use the following command to create a dump of your Meilisearch database: